-On each of the rune rounds, other distinguished scholars and researchers joined us and generously shared their expertise, as did Professor Williams’ graduate students.
+On each of the rune rounds, other distinguished scholars and researchers joined us and generously shared their expertise, as did Professor Williams’s graduate students.

-The Rune Rounds were not only educational but they also led to relationships between the “Rune Rounders” and members of the Uppsala University academic community.
-The Rounds show the importance of continued support of runic studies, and especially through the establishment of an endowed chair.
+Not only were the Rune Rounds educational but they also led to relationships between the “Rune Rounders” and members of the Uppsala University academic community.
+The rounds show the importance of continued support of runic studies, and especially through the establishment of an endowed chair.

 Rune Round 2017